-If you accept the placement, you may maintain active RFC for other Care Options.
+Accepting an Offer: If you accept the placement, you may maintain active RFC for other Care Options.
 Example, you are offered care with a Family Child Care provider, after interviewing, you accept the placement.
 You prefer center based care, so you choose to remain active for the center based Care Options and cancel any other FCC Care Options.

-At acceptance the Parent Central office will explain all documents that are required to validate your priority level and calculate your Total Family Income for your monthly fee.
+At acceptance the Parent Central office will email explaining the next steps and all documents that are required to validate your priority level and calculate your Total Family Income for your monthly fee.
 Once eligibility is confirmed, parents must pay a non-refundable holding fee.
 This is 10% of one month's childcare fee based on your TFI.